nblumoe/nblumoe.github.com/hire-me.md

 bad software, which really annoyed me.
 As I love software development so much, this is what I want to do: Deliver great Software!

+Until about three years ago I mostly developed desktop software.
+Today I focus on state of the art web and mobile technologies and their combination.
+I did work in startups and love the scene.

 Throughout all the different projects I have been involved in, I did realize how crucial the underlying processes are.
 To get a great product done, it is not enough to have good coders.
 It is very important to have